Department of Anthropology

 Faculty and Staff

-PhD.
-(Cornell), Assistant Professor.
+PhD (Cornell), Associate Professor.
 Linguistic anthropology; China; global languages (English and Chinese); language teaching; modernity and cosmopolitanism.

 T. R. Peckmann

-PhD (Cape Town, South Africa), Associate Professor.
-Forensic Anthropology; palaeopathology; indigenous peoples of South Africa; Canadian aboriginal peoples; historic biological anthropology.
+PhD (Cape Town, South Africa), Full Professor.
+Forensic Anthropology; Indigenous peoples of Canada and South Africa; Human skeletal morphometrics.

 A. H. O'Malley